 The beautiful Oregon coast at Cannon Beach again.

-Lastly, the International Rose Test Garden in Portland is free and the perfect place for a summer stroll.
+The International Rose Test Garden in Portland is free and the perfect place for a summer stroll.

 The Columbia River Gorge from above.
 The historic Columbia River Highway here was first planned scenic roadway in the United States.